mtlong29/MySite/_pages/resume.md

 ## Objective

-Seeking position in which I can further develop skills learned at the University of Kentucky.
-I plan to expand my Bachelor of Science in Civil Engineering to the fields that require problem solving, design, and development.
+Seeking web developer position in which I can advance skills learned independently, from the University of Kentucky, and during my experience working with a team; while benefiting and helping a company grow.

 ## Qualifications

-While studying Civil Engineering and Mathematics I developed transferable skills, shown below, that can and will benefit me in a variety of technical design and development positions.
+While studying Civil Engineering and Mathematics at the University of Kentucky I gained transferable skills, shown below, that can and will benefit me in a variety of web development positions.
+Furthermore, my experience as a web developer, both as an independent freelancer and in a team, has prepared me.
+Some of these experiences are shown below the skills section.

 ## Education